CX-Box/cxbox-doc/docs/widget/fields/field/input/input.md

           }
         ```
 ## Color
-`Color`  is an element of user interface that lets an user to specify a field color.
-It can be calculated.
+`Color` allows you to specify a field color.
+It can be calculated based on business logic of application

 ### How does it look?
 === "List widget"